Skip to main content

 JBL Wave Beam (Rs 2,499)

-JBL's tuning is a known quantity at this point -- warm, slightly V-shaped, and enjoyable for casual listening.
-The Wave Beam does not try to do anything revolutionary, but everything it does is executed well.
+JBL's tuning is a known quantity at this point — warm, slightly V-shaped, enjoyable for casual listening.
+Wave Beam doesn't try anything wild, but everything it does is well-executed.
 Build quality feels a step above the competition, and JBL's app gives you EQ customization, which is rare in this segment.

 Pros: